 Ask your pharmacist or doctor for a copy of the manufacturer's information for the patient.

 What SPECIAL PRECAUTIONS should I follow?

 Before taking enzalutamide,

-- tell your doctor and pharmacist if you are allergic to enzalutamide, any other medications, or any of the ingredients in enzalutamide capsules.
+- tell your doctor and pharmacist if you are allergic to enzalutamide, any other medications, or any of the ingredients in enzalutamide tablets or capsules.
 Ask your pharmacist or check the manufacturer's information for the patient for a list of the ingredients.

 - tell your doctor what herbal products you are taking, especially St. John's wort.

 - tell your doctor if you have or have ever had seizures, a brain injury, a brain tumor, a brain arteriovenous malformation (abnormal connection between arteries and veins in the brain that forms before birth and may cause bleeding in the brain), broken bones, osteoporosis (a condition in which the bones become thin and weak and break easily), diabetes, high cholesterol levels, high blood pressure, heart disease, or have had a stroke or ministroke.

 - you should know that enzalutamide is only for use in men.
 Women should not take this medication, especially if they are or may become pregnant or are breast-feeding.
 Women, especially those who are or who may become pregnant should not touch enzalutamide capsules.
 If taken by pregnant women, enzalutamide may harm the fetus.
 If a pregnant woman takes enzalutamide, she should call her doctor immediately.

 - you should know that this medication may decrease fertility in men.
 However, you should not assume that your female partner cannot become pregnant.
 If your partner is pregnant, you must use a condom whenever you have sex during your treatment with enzalutamide and for 3 months after your final dose.
 If your partner is not pregnant but could become pregnant, you must use effective birth control whenever you have sex during your treatment and for 3 months after your final dose.